inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 "Never  any mistaeks."
 (Anonymous, in a mail discussion about to a kernel bug report.)
 Stability itself is nothing else than a more sluggish motion.
-Norm:  Gentlemen, start your taps.
+Norm:  Gentlemen, start r taps.
 		-- Cheers, The Coach's Daughter

-Coach: How's life treating you, Norm?
+Coach: How's life treating , Norm?
 Norm:  Like it caught me in bed with his wife.
 		-- Cheers, Any Friend of Diane's